TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Somehow communicate the number of magazines available and their fillings
-- Maybe just automatically arrange the items in inventory gui and keep containers open by default?

-- Fix rendering order of dropped gun attachments
-	- Also make it possible to always render them under?

 - Enlarge sentiences boxes?
 	- Or add to requests when a held entity requested to draw?
 	- Would be hard since it w